jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (iii) in which the Commissioner receives from the registered person a notice of cancellation, if the notice of cancellation does not nominate a taxable period after which the cancellation is to be effective.

 ### 20G Treatment of supplies of certain assets
-(1) A registered person who uses an asset described in section DG 3 of the Income Tax Act 2007 for making taxable supplies has a deduction under section 20(3)(hb) of an amount calculated using the formula—input tax for asset×total income-earning days total income-earning days + total private days.
+(1) A registered person who uses an asset described in section DG 3 of the Income Tax Act 2007 for making taxable supplies has a deduction under section 20(3)(hb) of an amount calculated using the formula—input tax for asset×total income-earning daystotal income-earning days + total private days.
 (2) In the formula,—
   (a) input tax for asset is the input tax on expenditure that the person incurs in relation to the use of the asset, other than expenditure that is––
     (i) related solely to the income-earning use of the asset as described in section DG 7 of that Act; or